Languages

 Theme 1: Identity and culture

-• Topic 1: Me, my family and friends
+• Topic 1: Me, my family and friends.
+Relationships with family and friends.
+Marriage/partnership

 • Topic 4: Customs and festivals in Spanish-speaking countries/communities